 Firstly, the unfaded \(D_0\) value is determined through applying equation 5 of Kars et al. (2008) to the measured \(\frac{L_x}{T_x}\) data as a function of irradiation time, and fitting the data with a single saturating exponential of the form:

-$$\frac{L_x}{T_x}(t^*) = A \phi(t^*) \{1 - exp(-\frac{t^*}{D_0}))\}$$
+$$\frac{L_x}{T_x}(t^*) = A \phi(t^*) \{1 - \exp(-\frac{t^*}{D_0}))\}$$

 where

-$$\phi(t^*) = exp(-\rho' ln(1.8 \tilde{s} t^*)^3)$$
+$$\phi(t^*) = \exp(-\rho' \ln(1.8 \tilde{s} t^*)^3)$$

-irradiation (Auclair et al. 2003) and \(\tilde{s}\) (\(3\times10^{15}\) s\(^{-1}\)) is the athermal frequency factor after Huntley (2006).
+after King et al. (2016) where \(A\) is a pre-exponential factor, \(t^*\) (s) is the irradiation time, starting at the mid-point of irradiation (Auclair et al. 2003) and \(\tilde{s}\) (\(3\times10^{15}\) s\(^{-1}\)) is the athermal frequency factor after Huntley (2006).

 Using fit parameters \(A\) and \(D_0\), the function then computes a natural dose